roguewatt/via-framework/README.md

 - **Single inference**: one forecasting sample is processed to produce one set of outputs.
 - **Multiple inferences**: multiple forecasting samples are processed, each with its own Sample As-of Time.

 Multiple inferences may be processed individually or together in a batch.
-The number of inferences is independent of the number of forecast horizons:
+The number of inferences is independent of the number of Forecast Periods:

-- one inference may produce one or multiple horizons;
+- one inference may produce outputs for one or multiple Forecast Periods;
 - an evaluation may contain multiple inferences;
-- each inference may use a single-horizon or multi-horizon output structure.
+- each inference may use a single-output or multi-output structure.

 ## Cutoff